Natural skin care

 Natural skin care uses topical creams and lotions made of ingredients available in nature.
 Much of the recent literature reviews plant-derived ingredients, which may include herbs, roots, flowers and essential oils, but natural substances in skin care products include animal-derived products such as beeswax, and minerals.
 These substances may be combined with various carrier agents, preservatives, surfactants, humectants and emulsifiers.

-There are no legal definitions in the U.S. for advertising terms "natural" or "organic" when applied to personal care products.
+There are no legal definitions in the U.S. for advertising term "natural" when applied to personal care products.
 Consumers often express a preference for skin products with organic and natural ingredients.
+However, the terms "natural" and "organic" are different and should not be used interchangeably.
+In the United States, the United States Department of Agriculture (USDA) oversees the National Organic Program (NOP) with strict requirements across ingredient sourcing, production, handling, and documentation; and governs organic claim eligibility.
 The personal skin care market based on natural products has shown strong growth.
 Clinical and laboratory studies have identified activities in many natural ingredients that have potential beneficial activities for personal skin care, but there is a shortage of convincing evidence for natural product efficacy in medical problems.

 Some natural products and therapies may be harmful, either to the skin or systemically.
 People prone to allergies should pay careful attention to what they use on their skin.
 Dermatologists may feel that there is enough scientific evidence to assist in the selection or avoidance of particular natural ingredients.